elmital/FixMCStats/README.md

 - No warranty is provided about the full functionality of the mod however bugs reports especially good ones are appreciated.
 - Try to use a title that briefly describe the problem.
 - Describe the problem and how to reproduce it.
-- Join logs, crash report, screenshots or all other things that can help to illustrate your report or reproduce the bug.
+- Join logs, crash report, screenshots or all other things that can help to illustrate your report or reproducing steps.
 - Don't report a Minecraft bug as a bug.

 ### Want a Minecraft bug to be fixed by the mod ?

 - No guarantee is provided for a patch to be added by the mod.
-An MC bug report is always analyzed in depth to ensure that a possible fix is ​​aligned with behaviors that I believe to be close to vanilla.
+A MC bug report is always analyzed in depth to ensure that a possible fix is aligned with behaviors that I believe to be close to vanilla based on comments in the Mojang Mojira and my own opinion.
 - The bug must be linked to MC statistics.
 - Don't ask for a bug which is a translation issue.
-I can barely talk english imagine for all other languages MC supports.
+I can barely talk in english imagine for all other languages MC supports.
 - Always refers to an official Minecraft bug from the [official issue tracker](https://bugs.mojang.com/projects/MC/issues).
-- The bug should occur on MC release versions to be fixed not only on snapshots to be fixed eventually.
+- The bug should occur on MC release versions not only on snapshots for being eventually fixed.
 - Make sure the bug doesn't appear in the **Won't fix** section already.

 ---